krancour/brignext/PROPOSAL.md

 and a re-architected product in order to move forward. _In other words, it is time to talk about Brigade 2.0._

+## TL;DR

+Brigade 2.0 is proposed to improve usability, security, and flexability by leveraging revised architecture and technology choices while remaining faithful to the product's original intent.
+A succinct summary of the proposed changes is a nuanced transition from "event-driven scripting for Kubernetes" to "event driven scripting (for Kubernetes)."

 ## Motivations

 ### Issues with Brigade 1.x